roytang/blog/content/posts/2007/08/announcing-pymtg.md

 ][1]

 I was inspired after forum-browsing lead me to look at existing MTG open-source software.
-I&#8217;ve been thinking of starting a true-blue personal software project for a while now, and the idea of PyMTG appeals to me for several reasons:
+I&'ve been thinking of starting a true-blue personal software project for a while now, and the idea of PyMTG appeals to me for several reasons:

-(a) It&#8217;s related to one of my current hobbies
+(a) It&'s related to one of my current hobbies